deffi/payne/doc/notes.md

     directory name mismatch and has some additional advantages
   * Rename the wrappers after installation (and therefore install them to a temporary bin directory first)

+We don't handle conflicts related to the version for now.
+They are probably pretty rare.
+If one is detected, we reject the installation.

+We don't handle conflicts between scripts of different packages for now.
+They are probably semi-rare.
+If one is detected, we reject the installation.